 (b) Three-dimensional imitations of phenomena.
-This includes all models: enlarged, reduced, moving, static, etc. (c) Copies of the reality.
-Visual: print, poster, slide, etc. Audio: record, tape recording, etc. Audio-visual: sound film, video film. (d) Language-symbolic production.
-This includes all letters, words, signs, symbols, etc. that represent reality.
+This includes all models: enlarged, reduced, moving, static, etc.

+(c) Copies of the reality.
+Visual: print, poster, slide, etc. Audio: record, tape recording, etc. Audiovisual: sound film, video film. (d) Language-symbolic production.
+This includes letters, words, signs, symbols, etc. that represent reality.

-From the above, the teacher chooses the teaching aids that, according to his view, are the best examples to use for attaining the best effect.
+From the above, the teacher chooses the teaching aids which he/she deems are the best examples to use for attaining the best effect.